anconaesselmann/Contain/README.md

 When working without storyboards inject the container into the root view controller and pass it along from there.

-When working with storyboards, access the container on the `AppDelegate` inside the applications first screen:
+When working with storyboards, access the container on the `AppDelegate` inside the application's first screen:

 ```ruby
 guard let container = (UIApplication.shared.delegate as?
 AppDelegate)?.container else {